allenlu204/project-task-api/README.md

 ##testing
 Automated testing is implemented with pytest.

 The test critical flow included:

-JWT Authentication.
+ - JWT Authentication.
-Ownenship-based Authorization.
+ - Ownenship-based Authorization.
+ - TaskCRUD operations.
+ - API error handling.

-Run test with pytest
+test can be executed with pytest.

 ##how to run
 Run with Docker